What is Alternate History?

-The idea for creating Uchronia was first conceived in late February 1991 and was initiated by a request to the Usenet newsgroup rec.arts.sf-lovers (now rec.arts.sf.written) for help finding stories in the alternate history genre.
+The idea for creating Uchronia was first conceived in February 1991 and was initiated by a request to the Usenet newsgroup rec.arts.sf-lovers (now rec.arts.sf.written) for help finding stories in the alternate history genre.
 Version 1 of the "Usenet Alternate History List" was then posted on April 11, 1991, to rec.arts.sf-lovers.
 It was essentially a plain text file about 30 kB long and included about 250 items.
-Much of that first posting was based on information provided by Evelyn Leeper, who is still submitting entries today.
+Much of that first posting was based on information provided by Evelyn Leeper.

 Uchronia received its current name late in 1997.
-At almost the same time it also was converted to the spiffy Web version you see today, which is extracted dynamically from a text database.
+At almost the same time it also was converted to the spiffy web version you see today, which is extracted dynamically from a text database.
 Although the underlying script has been heavily rewritten since 1997, the user interface of Uchronia has remained basically unchanged since then.
-As of January 2012, the database was about 1.5 MB in size and included about 3100 entries.
+As of June 2020, the database included over 3400 entries.

-Copies of the "Usenet Alternate History List" which you may encounter on other websites are archives of pre-1997 Usenet postings and as such are seriously out-of-date.
-Please ignore them and instead visit only the Uchronia homepage at http://www.uchronia.com/ for the "correct" and up-to-date version of the bibliography.
+Copies of the "Usenet Alternate History List" that you may encounter on other websites are archives of pre-1997 Usenet postings and as such are two decades out-of-date.
+Please ignore them and instead visit only the Uchronia homepage at uchronia.com for the "correct" and up-to-date version of the bibliography.

 As you read the entries in this bibliography, please note that:

-- The ten- and thirteen-digit numbers which appear in publication data are dashless ISBNs.
++ The ten- and thirteen-digit numbers that appear in publication data are dashless ISBNs.

-- Dates mentioned in the entries may include the notation CE or BCE.
-These mean Common Era and Before Common Era, respectively, and denote the same eras and year numberings which may be more commonly labeled by AD and BC.
++ Dates mentioned in the entries may include the notation CE or BCE.
+These mean Common Era and Before Common Era, respectively, and denote the same eras and year numberings that may be more commonly labeled by AD and BC.